 But Reynolds was not pleased with the arrangement.
-Not only was it contrary to the spirit of the union that had been consummated, but it would deny him, as general missionary secretary, access to the whole church for promotion and fund raising.
-His agitation no doubt speeded up the integrating process, and the 1909 meeting was of a united board.
+Not only was it contrary to the spirit of the union that had been consummated, but it would deny him, as general missionary executive secretary, access to the whole church for promotion and fundraising.
+His agitation no doubt sped up the integrating process shat the 1909 meeting was of a united board.

 To further consolidate the situation, E. H. Sheeks of the South group was elected treasurer in place of Leslie Gay.
 The generally improved financial picture also inspired optimism.
 During that year of separate operation, a total of $16,472 had been raised for missions -- $8,023 by the West, $5,287 by the East, but only $3,162 by the South.
 Suspicion was strong that substantial private contributions sent directly to Stafford had affected the South's reported total.

-By the time of the convening of the 1911 General Assembly, there were 24 districts.
-According to the established formula this would have created an unwieldy Foreign Missions Board of 48 members plus the ex officio personnel.
+By the time the 1911 General Assembly convened, there were 24 districts.
+According to the formula that had been established, this would have created an unwieldy Foreign Missions Board of 48 members plus the ex officio personnel.
 To avoid this, legislation was introduced to divide the United States constituency into six missionary divisions, cutting across both district boundaries and the old East/West/South sectional lines.
-A minister and a layman from each division was to be elected to the Board of Foreign Missions.
-The three general superintendents and the missionary secretary would be ex officio members.'
+A minister and a layman from each division were to be elected to the Board of Foreign Missions.
+The three general superintendents and the missionary executive secretary would be ex officio members.'

 Up to this time, the only standing board in the general church was the Board of Foreign Missions.
 However, it had responsibility for both foreign missions and home missions, plus some marginal interests such as rest homes and orphanages.
 In a significant move, the 1911 General Assembly ordered the creation of a separate Board of Church Extension to care for the home missions work and other adjunct items.
 This left the Board of Foreign Missions with a clear and exclusive area of responsibility.
 Two other general boards were also created: the General Board of Publication and the General Board of Education.

-Since the 1911 General Assembly was being held at Nashville at the invitation of J. O. McClurkan's Pentecostal Mission, there was strong hope that this group would choose to unite with the Church of the Nazarene.
-When this did not materialize, as previously noted, the suggestion was made that at least the missionary programs of the two could be combined.
-But although some helpful liaison was achieved, no workable organizational structure could be devised.
+Since the 1911 General Assembly was being held at Nashville at the invitation of J. O. McClurkan's Pentecostal Mission, there was hope that this group would choose to unite with the Church of the Nazarene.
+When this did not materialize, the suggestion was made that to at least combine the missionary programs of the two groups.
+However, although some helpful liaison was achieved, no workable organizational structure could be devised.
 When the union was finally consummated following the death of McClurkan, the addition of its considerable missionary program to that of the Nazarenes gave added stature to the Board of Foreign Missions.

 In 1912 Bresee proposed opening a work in Japan.
 There had been an incipient beginning some years before by two of the Pilot Point-supported missionaries mentioned above, Misses Lillian Poole and Lulu Williams.
 Though reinforcements had been sent out in 1910 by the "southern" board, health problems decimated the group, and the work collapsed.
 With experienced missionaries available and groundwork already laid, it was a logical choice for the first new overseas venture of the Board of Foreign Missions.